 As a team we made sure to allow as much freedom in the art-making activity as possible.
 We wanted to make it about what the students can do and create together.
 Letting go of the authoritative power was difficult for me but my role was to guide the process.
 Children painted rocks, added color to flowers, and used feathers.

 Others bundled grass, twisted branches, and colored leaves.
 As I watched, it filled my heart with appreciation of how well children repurposed nature and brought to life even the most minute thing.
 It excited me to realize that when it was time to assemble the mobiles most where still working…we were running out if time!
-In a classroom or in Broparken collaboration is important for children to learn and develop.
+In Broparken or in a classroom collaboration is important for children to learn and develop.
 Our project also relied on collaboration for success.

 I felt it necessary for us all to clap and acknowledge each of their mobiles individually.
 After completing the lesson Heidi provided advice that I believe will follow me in my future career as an art educator.
 She explained that our mobiles allowed the children to succeed.
 What this means is that giving children freedom when creating art provides endless opportunities to succeed or feel accomplished in their efforts.
 However, art educators often influence the art-making process with too much direction that can cause a child to feel like a failure when the expectations are not met.

-Having a balance while teaching can be seen as the educator guiding the students while the students learn through working it out and being influencers of their own work.
-I struggle with art educators thinking children are not capable of creating meaningful or work through challenging art.
+Having a balance while teaching can be seen as the educator guiding the students while the students learn through problem solving and being influencers of their own work.
+I struggle with art educators thinking children are not capable of creating meaningful work or fail to provide a challenge.
 Through this experience I can return to my art student teaching experience confident that with guidance students can be directed to create art that they can feel accomplished with.
 There is so much room for improvement on how I can become a better art educator and just like the children I have to be free to make mistakes and learn from them.